 California produces half of the fruit and veg of the entire US.
-That creates millions of tons of waste, such as nut shells.
-We use this waste, and up cycle it into a carbon form called biochar.
-This biochar, when mixed with nutrients, helps anchor the good things near the roots, where the crop needs them.
+That creates millions of tons of waste.
+We use orchard waste, and up cycle it into biochar.
+When mixed with nutrients, it helps anchor the good things near the roots of the plants.

-Our production is local - the nut shells travel less than 50 miles from where they grew.
-We strive to be efficient.
+Our production is efficient and local - the nut shells travel less than 50 miles from where they grew.

 Every ton of CC biochar takes down three tons of CO2.

 Increasing the soil carbon content helps the microscopic life that keep our soil alive. #Soilmicrobiome #CarboCulture